-Analyzing other people’s dreams is a whole lot like analyzing their handwriting.
+Informally analyzing other people’s dreams is a whole lot like analyzing their handwriting or telling them about their personality by looking at their palm.

 People used to write in cursive handwriting almost all of the time.
 Now, when they take up a pen, they mostly print.